Supervision

 Lukas K. Pokorny

-Whereas my main research interests lie in Confucianism with a focus on Korean Neo-Confucianism (specifically yulgokhak) and the issues of life and death and the supernatural, as well as Confucian spirituality, I offer supervision on the full range of East Asian religions past and present.
+Whereas my main research interests lie in Buddhism and Confucianism, I offer supervision on the full range of East Asian religions past and present.
 Here East Asia comprises China/Taiwan, Korea, Japan, and Vietnam, but I am also intrigued by the manifestation of East Asian religions (especially Confucianism) and the Theravāda in the countries of Southeast Asia.
 East Asian religions therefore relate to all religious phenomena with a notable historical heritage in the said countries, such as Buddhism, Confucianism, Daoism, Shintō, and the variegated folk religious traditions (e.g., musok, Đạo Mẫu).
 Text-based as well as ethnographic research is welcome, as are different approaches, be they historical, cultural, or social-scientific.

 Ethics of Religion